intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

    kubectl apply -f ingress-nginx/deploy-nodeport.yaml

-3.4 Allow Scheduling On Node
+3.4 Allow Scheduling on Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Allow pods to be scheduled on the node::